sdockray/syllabus-hub/README.md

 # syllabus-hub

 This is a website for a syllabus sharing community - a "GitHub for syllabi."
+You can see it running at [http://syllabus.thepublicschool.org](http://syllabus.thepublicschool.org)

 It imagines a syllabus a bit like software, as a product of collective intellectual labor, as a score to be interpreted or acted out in different contexts.